hleveillegauvin/sib2humPlugin/README.md

 A Sibelius plugin to convert Sibelius scores to Humdrum

 Work in progress

+## Version 0.14.1
+* Cleaned formatting of if statements

 ## Version 0.14
 * Initial support for grace notes.
 Slurs and ties for grace notes are not supported at the moment.